AMWA-TV/is-11/docs/Overview.md

 #### Constraints

-There is `active` resource which holds active constraints and `supported` resource which lists all the Parameter Constraints this Sender supports.
+There is `active` resource which holds Active Constraints and `supported` resource which lists all the Parameter Constraints supported by this Sender.

 ### Receivers